Canvas Groups

 ## Collapse and expand a Canvas Group <a href="#collapse-and-expand-a-canvas-group" id="collapse-and-expand-a-canvas-group"></a>

-Collapse a Canvas Group to hide its nodes and show only the name.
+Collapse a Canvas Group to hide its nodes and show only the name, and the description if you have one (see [Add a description to a Canvas Group](#add-a-description-to-a-canvas-group)).
 This shrinks a large workflow down to a more readable view.
-When collapsed, it shows its name and nothing else.

 n8n remembers which Canvas Groups you've expanded and keeps your view the same when you reopen the workflow.
 This preference lives in your browser, so it's specific to you and your device.
 It isn't saved with the workflow, and it doesn't sync to other browsers or other people.